MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-wiasubtype.md

 ---
 title: WiaSubType enumeration
 description: Specifies more detail about the property value.
-Use the SubType property on the Property object to obtain these details for the property. ms.assetid: 'c259b2f8-fa2a-4913-b6c5-6a1b56f2f079'
+Use the SubType property on the Property object to obtain these details for the property. ms.assetid: c259b2f8-fa2a-4913-b6c5-6a1b56f2f079
-keywords: ["WiaSubType enumeration WIA Automation", "WiaDeviceType enumeration WIA Automation"]
+keywords:
+- WiaSubType enumeration WIA Automation
+- WiaDeviceType enumeration WIA Automation
 topic_type:
 - apiref
 api_name: